robcsi/dwm/README.md

 Personal build of the dwm tiling window manager based on Luke Smith's and others' builds.

-Also contains an autostart script and other scripts for a custom dwm-bar, dwm-status build (see links to them below).
+Also contains an autostart script and other scripts for a custom dwm-bar, dwm-status, dwmbar build (see links to them below).
+You can choose status bar implementation to your liking.

 I'm running all of this on Debian 10.